 Jane denies the allegations.
 “No, I don’t collect awkward chats.
 Why would anyone want to do that?
 I want this thing to end.
 Part of me wishes one of us would die, just so there will never be another ‘Hey how are you?’ again!”

 But to Guy, the moral implications of not replying for the rest of eternity are nothing to take lightly.

 “I don’t want to awkward-shame this girl just because she can’t think of anything else to say.
 I don’t want to be self-loathing and hate myself for being a bad conversationalist.
 I am proud of being me and don’t want to view this conversation as a failure.
 I very much respect her and don’t want to just ghost on her.
 There’s just no exit strategy to this terrible circle of awkwardness we’ve created.”

 And so the awkward texts shall continue, perhaps until the end of time.

-L. M. Warren is a freelance writer, humorist and part-time Disney Princess.
+L. M. Warren is a freelance writer, humorist and part-time Disney Prince.
 His book series “The End of the Magical Kingdom” is classified as a Tragic Parody, combining comedy, tragedy, fantasy and psychological horror.
 Why not Google it sometime?